MollyJeanB/Chorely-frontend/README.md

 * Household stats tracking: pie charts shows who's doing which chores the most often
 * Weekly chart reset: clears out the chore completions and weekly score (overall score to be retained in the stats section)
+* Text and email reminders for household members

 ## Attribution